kimai/DemoBundle/README.md

 - a new API method
 - a new invoice template (plus a new search path via bundle extension)
 - a new dashboard widget
+- a event subscriber to sort the bundle permissions in a new section (see user roles & permission screen)

 ### Demo configuration